National Organization of Russian Scouts (Scouts-in-Exile): History

 The National Organization of Russian Explorers (NORR) remains active as its own unaffiliated organization in the United States after World War II.

 After World War II, Russian Scout and Guide troops were founded in Displaced Persons camps in Austria and West Germany.
 In Monchehof Displaced Persons Camp, the Russian Scouts provided postal delivery and issued Scout stamps.
 So from November 14 to November 15, 1945 a Conference of Russian DP-Scout leaders took place in Munich and the Organization of Russian Young Pathfinders (ORYuR) was founded.
 Oleg Pantyukhov was appointed Chief Scout of the Organization of Russian Young Pathfinders and so he was at this time the Chief Scout of both Russian Scouts-in-exile associations.
 He tried to unite the associations, but it failed and so he resigned as Chief Scout from ORYuR in 1957.
 As neither organization was created ex nihilo, they may both be considered legitimate successors to the Русский Скаут heritage.

 The one, NORS, was expelled from the World Organization of the Scout Movement. and the other, ORYuR, became a member of the Displaced Persons Scout Division from 1947 to 1950.
 But the Russians were still brother Scouts and so the took part in the 7th World Scout Jamboree, JIM, an international Scouting event to celebrate the 50th birthday of Scouting, and the 10th World Scout Jamboree in 1959.

 NORS issued stamps to commemorate their Chief Scout and founder of Russian Scouting Oleg Pantyukhov and Russian Scouting.

 Oleg Pantyukhov, Chief Scout of Russia, first went to Turkey and resided later in the United States and then moved to France, where large troops of Russian Scouts were established in cities such as San Francisco, Burlingame, California, Los Angeles, etc. He returned to Nice, France where he died.
 He served as Chief Scout of NORS until his death on October 25, 1973 and was involved in Russian Scouting since 1908/1909.

 Some children of Soviet Russian diplomats were members of NORS or the Boy Scouts of the United Nations during Cold War.

 NORS and ORYuR helped to restart Scouting in Russia, Ukraine and Belarus since 1991.
 NORS was active in Moscow, St. Petersburg, Ukraine and Belarus.

-Sergei Golikov is the new Head of the National Organization of Russian Scouts Australia Group.
-Nikita Gileff is the current world head of NORS.
+Artyom Laletin is the Head of the National Organization of Russian Scouts Australia Group.
+There is currently no world head of NORS.